ARGOeu/argo-web-api/README.md

         ./ar-web-api

-6. To run the unit-tests
+6. To run the unit-tests:

         go test ./...